CryptoLabSite/bitcoin-lib/README.md

 # bitcoin-lib
-A simple bitcoin library written in JavaScript.
+A simple bitcoin library written in TavaScript.

+**Working in progress......**